-We understand that it’s important for you to get the assistance when you need it, so we have expanded our customer support hours for the month of April.
+We understand that it’s important for you to get the assistance when you need it, so we have expanded our customer support hours.
 You can count on Bill.com during this difficult time, please stay safe.

 If you need assistance, click Contact us at the top of this page, where chat and email options are available.Chat is available Monday - Friday 5am - 7pm PT.
 You can send emails anytime, which will be responded to within 24 business hours.

 We will update this FAQ regularly to address any changes or additional questions.
 The Bill.com team is here, ready to help with whatever you need.